brandonaaskov/videojs-comscore/README.md

 }
 ```

-Then the plugin will expect that each clip item in the playlist array will have a key called 'videoLocation' and another called 'displayName', and that the values should map to what we're calling `url` and `name`.
+Then the plugin will expect that each clip item in the playlist array will have a key called `videoLocation` and another called `displayName`, and that the values should map to what the plugin is calling `url` and `name`.
 Thus, the right values get sent to comScore.

 ## Examples
 Check out example.html to see videojs-comscore in action.